Momoumar/BlinkyBird/README.md

 # BlinkyBird
+A project made during AngelHack Montreal 2015 just for fun.
-A Flappy Bird Clone using OpenBCI to controll the bird movement.
+Topic: A Flappy Bird Clone using OpenBCI (open-source brain-computer interface) to control the bird movement.